FAQS

 What is Drag Story Hour NYC?

 Drag Story Hour NYC (DSH NYC) is a nonprofit organization providing fun and fabulous educational experiences for children in New York City.
-We are a proud member of the Drag Queen Story Hour global network, although we operate as a separate nonprofit entity.
-Inspired by the first DQSH event in San Francisco in 2015, DSH NYC held our first event in Brooklyn in August 2016 and we now produce around 200 events a year in all five boroughs of the city.
+We are a proud member of the Drag Story Hour global network, although we operate as a separate nonprofit entity.
+Inspired by the first DSH event in San Francisco in 2015, DSH NYC held our first event in Brooklyn in August 2016 and we now produce around 200 events a year in all five boroughs of the city.
 Read more about our programming here.

 Did you change your name?